 - a.
-Barriers to entry are conditions that prevent new companies from entering an industry. - Some major barriers to entry are government policy, capital requirements, brand identification, cost disadvantages, and distribution channels.
+Barriers to entry are conditions that prevent new companies from entering an industry. - b.
+Some major barriers to entry are government policy, capital requirements, brand identification, cost disadvantages, and distribution channels.

-C. Substitutes and Complements (Table 2.1)
+C. Substitutes and Complements (Exhibit 2.5)

 a.
 Technological advances and economic efficiencies are among the ways that firms can develop substitutes for existing products.